 Does Bullying in Workplaces Affect Mental Health

-Workplace bullying is a pervasive issue that affects countless employees across various industries.
-This behaviour, characterized by repeated and unreasonable actions directed towards an employee or group of employees, can have severe repercussions on mental health.
-As we delve into this critical topic, it is essential to understand the profound impact that workplace bullying has on mental well-being, and what measures can be taken to mitigate these effects.
+As we delve into this critical topic, it is essential to understand the profound impact that workplace bullying has on mental well-being, and what measures you can take to mitigate these effects.

 Understanding Workplace Bullying

 Workplace bullying encompasses a range of behaviours including verbal abuse, social exclusion, and intimidation.
-These actions can be overt, such as yelling or public humiliation, or more covert, such as spreading rumours or deliberately undermining someone’s work.
+These actions can be overt, such as yelling or public humiliation, or covert, such as spreading rumours or deliberately undermining someone’s work.
 Regardless of the form it takes, the goal is often to belittle or control the victim, leading to a toxic work environment.

 The Impact on Mental Health